ampproject/amphtml/extensions/amp-video/amp-video.md

 ##### rotate-to-fullscreen

-Automatically shows the video on fullscreen after the user rotates their device into landscape mode, if the video is visible.
-See [more details about this feature.](https://github.com/ampproject/amphtml/blob/master/spec/amp-video-interface.md#rotate-to-fullscreen)
+If the video is visible, the video displays fullscreen after the user rotates their device into landscape mode.
+For more details, see the [Video in AMP spec](https://github.com/ampproject/amphtml/blob/master/spec/amp-video-interface.md#rotate-to-fullscreen).

 ##### common attributes